-Microsoft Azure Storage Explorer is a standalone app from Microsoft.
-It allows you to easily work with both Azure Storage and Azure Stack Storage data on Windows, macOS and Linux.
-If you want an easy way to manage your Azure Stack Storage data, then consider using Microsoft Azure Storage Explorer.
+Microsoft Azure storage explorer is a standalone app from Microsoft.
+It allows you to easily work with both Azure storage and Azure Stack storage data on Windows, macOS and Linux computers.
+If you want an easy way to manage your Azure Stack storage data, then consider using Microsoft Azure storage explorer.

-For more information about configuring Azure Storage Explorer to work with Azure Stack, see Connect Storage Explorer to an Azure Stack subscription.
+- To learn more about configuring Azure storage explorer to work with Azure Stack, see Connect storage explorer to an Azure Stack subscription.

-For more information about Microsoft Azure Storage Explorer, see Get started with Storage Explorer (Preview)
+- To learn more about Microsoft Azure storage explorer, see Get started with storage explorer

 Blobfuse is a virtual file system driver for Azure Blob Storage, which allows you to access your existing block blob data in your Storage account through the Linux file system.
 Azure Blob Storage is an object storage service and therefore does not have a hierarchical namespace.
 Blobfuse provides this namespace using the virtual directory scheme with the use of forward-slash